timothyleejin/ip/docs/README.md

 ### Find a task

-Search for a task by typing in a keyword.
+Search for a task in your task list by typing in a keyword.

 **Format:** `find <keyword>`